CSworkspace/RepresentThemALL/README.md

 ### BureBERT: Learning to Represent Bug Reports

 Hello!
 Thanks for your attention on our work.
+BureBERT is a langauge model pretrained on BR corpus and can be fine-tuned on different BR related tasks, e.g., bug priority and severity prediction, bug report summarization, and duoplicate bug report detection.

+- 🔭 I’m currently working on fine-tuning BureBERT on bug localization.
+Some developers think that it is helpful for bug fixing.
+- 🌱 I’m currently learning the requirements of developers who are interviewed by me.

 #### Dependency
 Successfully tested in Ubuntu 18.04